Side-by-side comparison of payday loans vs personal loans showing interest rates and repayment terms

 A payday loan is rational only in one narrow scenario: you need cash today, you are certain you can repay the full amount plus fees on your next paycheck, and you have exhausted all cheaper alternatives.
 This describes a very small fraction of actual payday loan users.

-Pew Charitable Trusts research found that 69% of payday loan borrowers use the funds for recurring expenses like rent and utilities — not true emergencies.
-This means most borrowers are using an extremely expensive product to fill a structural income gap, which rollovers will only worsen.
-For anyone in this situation, a personal loan, a credit union PAL, or a negotiated payment plan with the creditor is a superior path.
+Pew Charitable Trusts research found that 69% of payday loan borrowers use the funds for recurring expenses like rent and utilities, not true emergencies.
+Most borrowers are using an extremely expensive product to fill a structural income gap, and rollovers will only deepen it.
+For anyone in this situation, a personal loan, a credit union PAL, or a negotiated payment plan with the creditor is the superior path.

-When comparing payday loans vs personal loans for genuine emergencies — a car repair needed to get to work, for example — a personal loan funded within 24 hours by a lender like LendingClub or OneMain Financial will cost dramatically less even if your credit is imperfect.
+For genuine emergencies, a personal loan funded within 24 hours by a lender like LendingClub or OneMain Financial will cost dramatically less even if your credit is imperfect.
+The speed gap between payday loans and online personal loans has narrowed considerably; same-day or next-day funding is now common among online installment lenders.

 Key Takeaway: Payday loans are rational only for 14-day cash gaps with guaranteed repayment.
 Since Pew’s research shows 69% of borrowers use them for recurring expenses, a personal loan or PAL is almost always the smarter financial choice.